Barron Trump is latest to get gift horse from Mongolia

 WASHINGTON (AP) — It’s a “Victory” for President Donald Trump’s youngest son Barron.

-The White House says Mongolia’s government has gifted 13-year-old Barron Trump with a horse, which has been named Victory.
+The White House says Mongolia’s government has gifted the 13-year-old with a horse, which has been named Victory.

-The horse will remain in Mongolia, but press secretary Stephanie Grisham says the Trumps are “very grateful.”
+Press secretary Stephanie Grisham says the Trumps are “very grateful” for the horse, which will remain in Mongolia.
+Trump saw a photo and says the horse is “beautiful.”

-Trump and Mongolia’s president, Khaltmaa Battulga, were meeting at the White House later Wednesday.
+Trump and Mongolia’s president, Khaltmaa Battulga, met at the White House on Wednesday.
+The country has a history of gifting its horses to dignitaries.

-Former U.S. defense secretaries Donald H. Rumsfeld and Chuck Hagel received horses when they visited the landlocked nation, as did former Vice President Joe Biden.
+Donald H. Rumsfeld and Chuck Hagel received horses when they visited the landlocked nation when they were U.S. defense secretaries, as did then-Vice President Joe Biden.

 Mark Esper, Trump’s new defense secretary, is scheduled to visit Mongolia next week as part of a trip to Asia, Australia and New Zealand.